-The loss and degradation of biodiversity is one of the biggest environmental problems globally.
-We need to know our impacts and dependencies on biodiversity and ecosystem services to be able to assess related risks and opportunities.
+The degradation of biodiversity is one of the biggest environmental problems globally.
+We need to know our impacts and dependencies on biodiversity and ecosystem services to be able to assess the related risks and opportunities.

 Our impacts on biodiversity

 Fortum’s impacts on biodiversity are primarily related to its hydropower production operations in Finland and Sweden.
-Hydropower construction and the related regulating of water alter the conditions in water systems and thus impact the diversity of the aquatic habitat and, in particular, the fish population.
+Hydropower construction and the related water regulation alter the conditions in water systems and thus impact the diversity of the aquatic habitat and, in particular, the fish population.
 Emissions from fossil fuel-based energy production may decrease local biodiversity, especially in Russia.
-In addition, our fuel procurement may have a negative impact in areas that are rich in biodiversity.
-However, our production of CO2-free energy replaces energy production based on fossil fuels and thus mitigates climate change, which is globally one of the greatest threats to biodiversity.
+In addition, our fuel procurement may have a negative impact on biodiversity.
+However, our production of CO2-free energy replaces fossil fuel-based energy production and thus mitigates climate change, which is globally one of the greatest threats to biodiversity.

 Fortum’s biodiversity engagement

-We aim to minimise our negative impact on biodiversity.
-The impacts on biodiversity are assessed in projects.
+We aim to minimise our negative impact on biodiversity, and we assess the impacts of our new projects.
 We offset and reduce the impacts of hydropower production on biodiversity by stocking and over-dam transferring fish and through voluntary environmental projects.
-In Sweden, we carry out biodiversity related projects with the financing from our eco-labelled (Bra Miljöval) electricity.
+In Sweden, we carry out biodiversity-related projects with the financing from our eco-labelled (Bra Miljöval) electricity.

 Most of our habitat restorations and other projects improving biodiversity are related to hydropower production.
 The listing and additional information of hydropower-related projects supporting biodiversity is available here.